Alibaba offers to buy digital mapping company AutoNavi

 AutoNavi shares were trading slightly below the offer at $20.57 in early trading on Monday.

 The company's shares have risen about 47 percent in the past year.
-The stock was trading at 39 times earnings for the last four quarters, more than double that of other navigation device makers such as Garmin Ltd (GRMN.O) and TomTom NV (TOM2.AS).
+The stock was trading at 39 times earnings for the last four quarters, more than double that of other navigation device makers such as Garmin Ltd and TomTom NV.

 The proposed buyout follows a series of deals in the fast-growing Chinese technology sector.

-Alibaba, which is 24 percent owned by Yahoo Inc (YHOO.O), announced its 28 percent stake in AutoNavi in May.
+Alibaba, which is 24 percent owned by Yahoo Inc, announced its 28 percent stake in AutoNavi in May.

 AutoNavi said it would form a committee including financial and legal advisers to consider the offer, which Alibaba plans to fund with cash on hand.